Equity, Diversity, and Inclusion

-We’re a small digital marketing agency in Portland.
+We’re a small digital marketing agency based in Portland with a remote workforce.
 We acknowledge both the historical and existing structural barriers to inclusion within the marketing profession and we acknowledge the part we have played to uphold those systems.
-We are committed to doing our part to end systemic racism, uplift black voices, and grow their presence, especially in our field.
+We are committed to doing our part to end systemic racism, and uplift the voices of Black, Brown, Indigenous, Asian, Pacific Island, Latinx, and LGBTQ+ people, and grow their presence, especially in our field.

 We have doubled down on our commitment to interrupting systemic racism, homophobia, transphobia, and sexism.

-But, we know that the lack of diversity on our staff and in our partner list doesn’t reflect this.
-We recognized that our intention doesn’t match our impact here, so in 2019 we hired a DEI consultant to help educate us and develop an inclusive culture that interrupts systems of white supremacy and racism.
+We saw that the lack of diversity on our staff and in our partner list didn’t reflect this.
+We recognized that our intention didn’t match our impact here, so in 2019 we hired a DEI consultant to help educate us and develop an inclusive culture that interrupts systems of white supremacy and racism.

-In 2019, in partnership with Construct the Present, we’ve overhauled our interviewing and hiring process to identify and interrupt our unconscious biases.
-We’ve set specific diversity hiring goals and will continue to set these goals and work to exceed them every year.
+In 2019, in partnership with Construct the Present, we overhauled our interviewing and hiring process to identify and interrupt our unconscious biases.
+We set specific diversity hiring goals and will continue to set these goals and work to exceed them every year.

 Intuitive is actively dedicated to advancing justice, equity, diversity, and inclusion both inside and outside our walls.
 Our ongoing actions include aggressively educating ourselves, identifying unconscious and conscious bias within ourselves and our organization, and destroying those widespread systems that both hold back and tear down BIPOC (Black, Indigenous, and People of Color) and members of the LGBTQ2S+ community and all gender-identities.